-The death of India's Picasso, Maqbool Fida Husain
+The Death of India's Picasso, Maqbool Fida Husain

-June 9, 2011, the early morning UK news announced that India's so-called Picasso, Maqbool Fida Husain, had died aged 95.
+June 9, 2011, early morning news sources in the United Kingdom announced that India's so-called Picasso, Maqbool Fida Husain, had died aged 95.

 Like me you may have known little of this man, or then again you may have been a fan for years.

 So who was Maqbool Fida Husain?

 In the early part of the 20th century many would be artists were experimenting with the new styles of art such as cubism.

 From this humble beginning a long and often controversial career in art began.

 By the 1940s and 50s Husain was a successful artist.
 As his fame grew his paintings were sold for huge sums of money.

 He became a figure of hate in India and faced court proceedings, vandalism and death threats.

-However this talented man never managed to regain such stature in India although many admired his work.
+However this talented man never managed to regain such stature in India although many people still admired his work.

 Often barefoot but dressed in a wacky style he was hard to miss.

 In death artists often achieve their most fame and glory.
 Once a painter dies his works of art can fetch ridiculously high sums of money.

 Perhaps now though he will also be able to achieve his rightful place in Indian art.
-RIP